whyarkadas/sequra/README.md

   * I fetched fee calculation params from ENV file about necessary limits however this can be done with dynamic way so fee calculation rules can be defined from a possible UI and read from DB.
 With this way user will have chance to change fee calculation rules whenever they want.
   * Need add more test especially for Service for edge cases or any extra validations.
   * Need more detailed instructions and documentation for project.
+  * Possible we might need to have not only yearly report but also might need monthly report.

 ### DB Schema